CCTC-team/CCTC_REDCap_Docker/README.md

 # Creating Users
-Login to the database through MYSQL Workbench and run the SQL in CreateUsers.sql Username and Password for the database: root
+Login to the database through MYSQL Workbench and run the SQL in CreateUsers.sql

+Username and Password for the database: root

 This SQL creates 3 users (test_user, test_user2, test_admin) all having the same password: Testing123

+After setting the authentication in REDCap to 'Table-based', these username and password can be used to login to REDCap.

 # Upgrading REDCap:
 1. Download the REDCap installation file from the community page.
 (Choose Upgrade.zip file for the version you want to upgrade to).
 Unzip it and copy the contents of 'redcap' folder (i.e., redcap_vxx.x.xx folder) into the 'www' folder.